-The Trust only accepts applications on behalf of individuals from statutory agencies and voluntary organisations which are capable of assessing the needs of the applicant and administering payment of the grant.
+Applications on behalf of individuals are only accepted from statutory agencies and voluntary organisations which are capable of assessing the needs of the applicant and administering payment of the grant.

-The maximum grant is £250 and only one grant will be made to an individual or family.
+Only one grant will be made to an individual or family from the Newby Trust fund.

 - vulnerable young people aged 25 and under living independently who are estranged from their families, orphaned or who have spent time being looked after by the local authority